gripped/sonicde-artix-unofficial-script/README.md

 added to the temporary makepkg.conf

 **user**
-The user name to run the part of the script that don't run as root.
+The user name to run the parts of the script that don't run as root.
 If unset uid 1000 is used.
+Which will fail if there is no uid 1000.

 Git must be installed.